aliecsantana/aliecsantana/README.md

 - 👀 I’m interested in Front-End Development.
 - 🌱 I’m currently learning HTML5, CSS3 and JavaScript.
 - 💞️ I’m looking to collaborate on projects online.
-- 📫 How to reach me ...
+- 📫 How to reach me...
   aliecsantana@gmail.com
-  linkedin.com/aliecsantana

 <!---
 aliecsantana/aliecsantana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.